cjimenez-tiempodev/hello-world/HTML5/README.md

   ```

 **video:** specifies a standard way to embed a video in a web page.
-* controls: attribute adds video controls, like play, pause, and volume.
+**controls:** attribute adds video controls, like play, pause, and volume.
-* The source element allows you to specify alternative video files which the browser may choose from.
+The source element allows you to specify alternative video files which the browser may choose from.
 The browser will use the first recognized format.
-* note:
+**note:**
   - The text between the <video> and </video> tags will only be displayed in browsers that do not support the <video> element.

 #### HTML5 API (Application Programming Interfaces)
-**Geolocation:**  geolocation: 'is used to get the geographical position of a user.
+**Geolocation:** 'is used to get the geographical position of a user.
 Since this can compromise privacy, the position is not available unless the user approves it.'.

-The getCurrentPosition() method is used to return the user's position.
+The **getCurrentPosition()** method is used to return the user's position.
 ```
 function getLocation(){
   navigator.geolocation.getCurrentPosition(resultCallBack, errorCallBack, options);